Black Polyrhachis Ant Comprehensive Guide to Benefits, Uses, Dosages, and Science

 Fatty Acid Profile:

 A detailed analysis of the fatty acid composition of sun-dried black mountain ants revealed a favorable profile.6 The study by Bhulaidok et al. (2010) found that *Polyrhachis vicina* contains a significant proportion of unsaturated fatty acids, including the essential omega-3 and omega-6 fatty acids.
-These fatty acids are crucial for maintaining cell membrane integrity, supporting brain function, and modulating inflammatory processes.
+These fatty acids are crucial for maintaining cell membrane integrity, supporting brain function, and optimizing processes associate with wear and tear.
 The presence of monounsaturated fatty acids, like omega-9, further contributes to the ants' cardiovascular health benefits.

 Bioactive Compounds and Chemical Analysis: